Rafael Villagómez

 Rafael Villagómez Jr. (/es/; born 10 November 2001) is a Mexican racing driver who competes in the FIA Formula 2 Championship for Van Amersfoort Racing.

-He previously competed in the FIA Formula 3 Championship for three seasons.
+Villagómez previously competed in the FIA Formula 3 Championship for three seasons.
 He won the Richard Mille Young Talent Academy competition in 2019.

 Career summary

 Lower formulae

-In 2020 Villagómez made his car racing debut in the French F4 Championship, whilst also competing part-time with Fortec Motorsport in the F4 British Championship.
+In 2020, Villagómez made his car racing debut in the French F4 Championship, whilst also competing part-time with Fortec Motorsport in the F4 British Championship.
 He achieved a second-place finish at Le Castellet and, with 121 points, finished sixth in the championship.

-In the British series he scored a maiden podium finish with third in only his second race.
-However, in the following races the Mexican was unable to replicate this result and finished eleventh in the standings, only ahead of four other drivers.
+In the British series, Villagómez scored a maiden podium finish with third in only his second race.
+However, in the following races, he was unable to replicate this result and finished eleventh in the standings, only ahead of four other drivers.